 Provisional and Released Data

 Data are initially published with a Provisional status, which means that data may be updated on an as-needed basis, without guarantee of reproducibility.
-Until the first Data Release was published in January of 2021, all NEON data were Provisional.
+Until the first data Release was published in January of 2021, all NEON data were Provisional.
 Provisional data allows NEON to publish data more rapidly, while retaining the ability to make corrections or additions as they are identified.

 After initial publication, a lag time occurs before the data are formally Released.
 During this lag time, extra quality control (QC) procedures, which is described in data product specific documentation, may be performed.
 This lag time also ensures all data from laboratory analyses are available before a data Release.
 Additionally, the user community will have had the opportunity to work with the data and provide quality-related feedback.

 Each data product within a Release is associated with a Digital Object Identifier (DOI) for reference and citation.
 DOI URLs will always resolve back to their corresponding data product release’s landing webpage and are thus ideal for citing NEON data in publications and applications.
 Data products that are sub-products of another product, and are not downloadable individually, use their parent products’ DOIs.
 Data products that are hosted fully by another repository are not included in any release and are not assigned DOIs by NEON.